mbianchidev/mbianchidev/note-to-colleagues.md

 I can't stand people (regardless of their role in the company) screaming at me.
 I'm a human being, not a machine.
 I have feelings and emotions.
 I will **never** scream at you, I expect the same from you.

 If you're angry it's completely valid.
-You need to take a break, go for a walk, do something else, then come back and talk about it.
+You need to take a break, go for a walk, do something else, then come back and we will talk about it. ❤️

 ## Touching

-I really don't like to be touched, unless I explicitly ask for it.
+I really don't like to be touched, unless I explicitly gave consent for it.
 I'm not a hugger on the job.
 I'm a handshaker, high-fiver and a fist-bumper!

 I also don't like if you touch my stuff without asking or when I'm not around.
 I will notice.